-The nature of our unique shelter causes us to develop special policies and require adoption times with a pre-arranged appointment.
-We also require a $20.00 donation prior to meeting our cats, whether to consider adopting or simply visit.
+The nature of our unique shelter causes us to develop special policies.
+We also require a $20.00 donation prior to meeting our cats, whether to consider adopting or simply enjoy visiting.
 Please understand we strive to provide all the information and appropriate amount of time you need to discover the right feline for you.
 Should you choose to adopt, your $20.00 will be deducted from the adoption fee.
 Should you choose to not adopt, we thank you for your donation which will be used to support our programs.
 Our sole goal is to make sure the feline you choose is happy and successful in your home.

 Please visit photos of our felines on our website, telephone to talk about our available cats, learn about our policies and allow us to answer questions.
 Thank you for understanding.